exstream-js/exstream-docs/docs/guide/type-of-sources.md

 ## No source

-If you define a Stream without a source, you can programmatically write the values by yourself (there are few use cases in which it could be useful)
+If you define a Stream without a source, you can programmatically push values in the Stream by yourself (there are few use cases in which it could be useful)

 ```js
 const _ = require('exstream.js')